MetLife Building: Site

-The MetLife Building is at 200 Park Avenue, between the two roadways of the Park Avenue Viaduct to the west and east, in the Midtown Manhattan neighborhood of New York City.
-The building faces the Helmsley Building across 45th Street to the north and Grand Central Terminal to the south.
+The MetLife Building is at 200 Park Avenue, between the two roadways of the Park Avenue Viaduct to the west and east, in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building faces the Helmsley Building across 45th Street to the north and Grand Central Terminal to the south.
 Other nearby buildings include One Vanderbilt and 335 Madison Avenue to the southwest; the Yale Club of New York City clubhouse to the west; The Roosevelt Hotel to the northwest; 450 Lexington Avenue to the east; and the Graybar Building to the southeast.
 The building is assigned its own ZIP Code—10166—and is one of 41 such buildings in Manhattan, as of 2019.

 In 1871, the New York Central Railroad built the Grand Central Depot, a ground-level depot at the intersection of Park Avenue and 42nd Street; it was succeeded in 1900 by Grand Central Station, also at ground level.
 The completion of Grand Central Terminal in 1913 resulted in the rapid development of the areas around Grand Central, which became known as Terminal City.
 The Grand Central Terminal complex included a six-story building for baggage handling just north of the main station building, on what is now the site of the MetLife Building.
 The baggage handling building was converted to an office building late in its history.
 The surrounding stretch of Park Avenue was developed with International Style skyscrapers during the 1950s and 1960s.

 Architecture

 Designed in the International style by Richard Roth, Walter Gropius, and Pietro Belluschi, the MetLife Building was developed by Erwin S. Wolfson and completed in 1963 as the Pan Am Building.
 It is 808 ft tall with 59 stories, containing both commercial and office space.
-As of September 2024, the MetLife Building is the 35th-tallest building in New York City and 79th-tallest in the United States.
+As of September 2024, the MetLife Building is the 42nd-tallest building in New York City and 88th-tallest in the United States.

 The Diesel Construction Company was the general contractor for the building; at the time of construction, Wolfson had owned that company.
 Numerous other engineers and contractors were involved in the building's construction, including Hideo Sasaki as site planning consultant and landscape architect; Jaros, Baum & Bolles as MEP engineers; and James Ruderman as structural engineer.
 From the beginning, the building was intended for large firms, with 2.4 e6ft2 in office floor area.
 In total, it has 2,841,511 ft2 of gross floor area, according to The Skyscraper Center.